mesozoic/pyairtable/docs/source/migrations.rst

 Refactored URL builders
 ----------------------------

-The following properties and methods for constructing URLs have been renamed or removed:
+The following properties and methods for constructing URLs have been renamed or removed.
+These methods now return instances of :class:`~pyairtable.utils.Url`, which is a subclass of ``str`` that has some overloaded operators.
+See docs for more details.

 .. list-table::
     :header-rows: 1